jmvanlit/jmvanlit.github.io/content/_index.md

       title: '🧐 Biography'
       subtitle: ''
       text: |-
-        I am a postdoctoral researcher and lecturer at Radboud University, focusing on autocratization and the defence of democracy against it.
-I received my doctorate in comparative political science from Radboud University in October 2025, with the distinction cum laude.
-My PhD dissertation, Beautiful Spark of Democracy, under the supervision of Prof. dr. Carolien van Ham and prof. dr. Maurits Meijers, is published open access by Radboud University Press.
-Chapters from my thesis have also been published as stand-alone articles in international peer-reviewed journals, such as West European Politics, Democratization, and the European Political Science Review.

-        I have been a Visiting Researcher at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
-In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focusing mainly on methods.

-        Before starting my PhD, I worked as a Junior lecturer for the bachelor and pre-master Public Administration at Leiden University, where I received my University Teaching Qualification.
-I studied International Relations (BSc.), African Studies (BA., cum laude), and Political Science and Public Administration (MSc. res., cum laude) at Leiden University, with internships at the European Asylum Support Office, the International Institute of Social History, and the Netherlands National Commission for UNESCO.
+        I am a postdoctoral researcher and lecturer in Comparative Political Science at Radboud University.
+My work asks a simple question with big consequences: how can democracies defend themselves when incumbents try to increase their power and weaken checks and balances?
+I study the roles of democratic elites and citizens using surveys, experiments, and interviews.

+        I earned my PhD cum laude at Radboud University, Nijmegen (October 2025).
+My dissertation, Beautiful Spark of Democracy ([Open Access](https://doi.org/10.54195/9789465150840), Radboud University Press), feeds into articles in the European Journal of Political Research, West European Politics, European Political Science Review, and Democratization.
+I have been a Visiting Researcher at the V‑Dem Institute (University of Gothenburg) and I teach research methods in the BSc/MSc Political Science programmes.
+I regularly engage in the public debate about (Dutch) democracy with contributions to the Dutch Election Studies, public lectures, and advice to politicians and policy-makers.

         Outside of working hours (and occasionally during) I play cello, enjoy reading novels (with a preference for over-the-top and completely predictable spy novels), and running through the woods (training for marathons).
     design: